eduvpn/documentation/README.md

 You also need to modify the firewall by using `system-config-firewall-tui`.
-You need to enable the OpenVPN, SSH, HTTPS services and enable masquerading for `eth0`, assuming `eth0` is your interface which connects to the Internet.
+You need to enable the OpenVPN, SSH, HTTPS services and enable masquerading for `eth0`, assuming `eth0` is your interface which connects to the Internet and that you are using NAT.
+If you use publicly routable IP adresses you do not need to enable masquerading.

 The output of that script in `/etc/sysconfig/iptables` looks like this: